-As part of the shared services with Bromsgrove District Council, Redditch paid £6.915m (£7.022m in 2021/22) for Bromsgrove hosted services and received £3.717m (£3.912m in 2021/22) for services hosted at Redditch.
+As part of the shared services with Bromsgrove District Council, Redditch paid £8.106m (£7.457m in 2023/24) for Bromsgrove hosted services and received £4.715m (£4.065m in 2023/24) for services hosted at Redditch.

 The Councils has been involved in shared service arrangements for Economic Development, Land Drainage and Shared Emergency Planning with Wyre Forest District Council.
-The Council has paid £0.314m to Wyre Forest District Council for services hosted by them.
+The Council has paid £0.134m to Wyre Forest District Council for services hosted by them.

 A shared service arrangement has also been set up between the Council, Bromsgrove District and Wyre Forest for the provision of Building Control.
-Redditch paid £0.090m to Bromsgrove.
+Redditch paid £0.104m to Bromsgrove (this figure is included in the shared services figure above).

-For the provision of Car Park services, the Council paid £0.070m to Wychavon District Council.
+For the provision of Car Park services, the Council paid £0.112m to Wychavon District Council.

-Under the Internal Audit Shared Service, the Council paid £0.108m to Worcester City Council.
+Under the Internal Audit Shared Service, the Council paid £0.116m to Worcester City Council.

-The Council paid Bromsgrove District Council £0.618m for Worcestershire Regulatory Shared Service.
+The Council paid Bromsgrove District Council £0.861m for Worcestershire Regulatory Shared Service for hosting Environmental Health and Licencing.

-In total, the Council received £0.578m in 2022/23 from Worcestershire County Council for running the Early Help services.
+In total, the Council received £0.584m in 2024/25 (£0.604m 2023/24) from Worcestershire County Council for running the Early Help services.